Prajwalsrinvas/docker-mastery/README.md

 ./mvnw test
 ```

-Make sure all tests are passed before running the application.
+Make sure all tests are passed before running the application.# Updated on Sat Dec  7 02:58:05 PM IST 2024